 The Shrine where Ieyasu Tokugawa, the founder of the Tokugawa Shogunate, is enshrined

-The most renowned shrine of “the Shrines and Temples of Nikko”-a Japan’s leading world heritage, is where Ieyasu Tokugawa, the great Shogun who started the flourishing Edo Period, is enshrined.
+The most renowned shrine of “the Shrines and Temples of Nikko”-a UNESCO world heritage site where Ieyasu Tokugawa, the great Shogun who started the Edo Period, is enshrined.
 Most of the shrine complex you see today was rebuilt in 17th century.
 The shrine contains 55 buildings including 8 national treasures and 34 listed buildings.
-The highlights are sumptuous carvings lacquered and richly coloured brilliantly, which you will gaze at craftsmanship assembled from all over the country.
+The highlights are many colorful buildings which are richly decorated with gorgeous carvings.
 Do not miss the symbol of peace “Sleeping Cat”, and the “Three Monkeys” with the “see no evil, hear no evil and speak no evil” poses!

 - 10 mins on foot